requaos/nolay_web/README.md

 ## About The Project

 NolayReading is a knowledge paid components for pay-per-view.

 Unlike traditional pay-for-content, NolayReading is more focus on `Decentralisation`.

+`Defi for Reading`,`Promotions`...

  More interesting features will be updated later

 ### Built With